It’s important that gardens, plants or fences on your property not impede the view of motorists, cyclists and pedestrians in your neighbourhood.

 Measure the sightline triangle

 To find the sightline triangle on your property, start at the corner survey stake.
-The stake is usually located several feet back from sidewalk; check your property survey to locate your property lines.
+The stake is usually located several feet back from the sidewalk or curb.
+If you cannot find a stake, check your property survey to locate your property lines.

 Measure nine metres (30 feet) from the stake in both directions.
 The area between these three points is the sightline triangle, and must be kept free of obstructions.